 ‘Are those cameras infra-red?’
 She pointed to the corner wall outside her cell.

 ‘They are,’ he said.
 ‘But they don’t even work yet—I know from my time on the dark side here.
-We didn’t have the budget to import enough copper to finish the job.’
+We didn’t have a budget large enough to import the copper required to finish the job.’

 ‘Good to know,’ she whispered, staring at the corner camera outside her cell door.
 ‘About you on the dark side, that is.’

 Julianna traced the rough edge of the lock panel on her cage.
-A large gap in its frame showed red wires underneath, and she noted the loosely welded plate and potential wire close to the surface.
+A large gap in its frame exposed red wires underneath, and she noted the loosely welded plate and potential wire poking close to the surface.

 ‘What you did just then . . .’
 He pointed a finger in the air, stealing her distraction.
 A glimmer of light reflected from the cuffs binding his hands.